pass-by-value/halite/README.rst

   $ karma start karma_e2e.conf.js

-You might have to build the distribution (for devs)
+You might have to build the distribution (for development)

 .. code-block:: bash